thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

   - but more if not always better, the more replicas, the more time it takes for us to replicate state across all of them
   - the more shards, the more clusters per shard, which is an inefficient use of resources
 - so essentially we have this combination for a linearizable system that uses paxos for fault tolerance (project 4)
-  - $n$ clusters, each cluster consists of $2f+1$ machines, each cluster is $f$ fault tolerant
+  - {%math%}n{%/math%} clusters, each cluster consists of {%math%}2f+1{%/math%} machines, each cluster is {%math%}f{%/math%} fault tolerant
   - each cluster is responsible for some # of shards, the data is split up per shard
     - so data per shard is replicated within each cluster, the data across all shards makes up the data across the whole system
 - example
-  - clusters $A,B,C$ with 3 servers in each cluster, 12 shards, 4 per cluster
+  - clusters {%math%}A,B,C{%/math%} with 3 servers in each cluster, 12 shards, 4 per cluster
-    - cluster $A$ owns shard 0-3, data within these shards is replicated across servers
+    - cluster {%math%}A{%/math%} owns shard 0-3, data within these shards is replicated across servers
-    - cluster $B$ owns shard 4-8, data within these shards is replicated across servers
+    - cluster {%math%}B{%/math%} owns shard 4-8, data within these shards is replicated across servers
-    - cluster $C$ owns shard 9-12, data within these shards is replicated across servers
+    - cluster {%math%}C{%/math%} owns shard 9-12, data within these shards is replicated across servers
-  - bc our data is replicated, if any server with in a cluster fails, we are good bc we have $2f+1$ servers so we can withstand $f=1$ faults
+  - bc our data is replicated, if any server with in a cluster fails, we are good bc we have {%math%}2f+1{%/math%} servers so we can withstand {%math%}f=1{%/math%} faults
     - in reality when a server gets an update, it should persist the data so that if it fails, its not starting from scratch
       - this is especially important if the paxos log is truncated and i fail after its truncated
       - if my data wasnt on disk and i restarted, i would lose the operations that occurred in the truncated part of the log

 i will use multiple terms to describe the same idea below